Now Live: Easier Online License Applications and Renewals!

 5568

 This license is designed for applicants who have been accepted into a post-graduate training program in a facility in this state approved by the Board under the provisions of Wis.
 Admin.
-Code Med 1.02(3), and accredited by the ACGME or AOA.
+Code ch.
+Med 5, and accredited by the Accreditation Council for Graduate Medical Education (ACGME) or the American Osteopathic Association (AOA).
 The REL is required for the entire duration of your training or until a permanent license to practice medicine and surgery is granted.

 The holder of a REL may, under the direction of a person licensed to practice medicine and surgery in this state, perform services requisite to the post-graduate training program in which the licensee is serving.
 Acting under such direction, the Resident Educational licensee shall also have the right to prescribe drugs and controlled substances, and to sign any certificates, reports or other papers for the use of public authorities which are required of or permitted to persons licensed to practice medicine and surgery.